 Protecting your home from tornadoes

-In addition to making sure you’re covered by your home insurance in the event of a tornado, these tips can help you physically safeguard your home and belongings:
+In addition to making sure your home insurance covers you in the event of a tornado, these tips can help you physically safeguard your home and belongings:

 - Strengthen your garage by reinforcing it with vertical bracing